The Language of Generalization: Case Study 1: Generic Language

-The endorsement model decides if the generic utterance conveys information that would bring the interpreter's distribution more in line with the endorsement model's referent prevalence.
-The model rates \enquote{Robins lay eggs} as a good utterance because the prevalence posterior implied by the generalization is similar to the referent prevalence.\footnote{We again note that modeling the prevalence prior for \emph{lays eggs} as a two-component mixture model, as we have assumed for all the prevalence priors, results in a distribution with a peak at 0\% and around 70\%.
-This 70\% peak is a result of smoothing the underlying bimodal distribution at 50\% and 100\%.
-The same smoothing occurs for the referent-prevalence, as participants report as often that either 50\% or 100\% of robins lay eggs.
-If instead, the prevalence prior is modeled as a tri-modal distribution and the referent-prevalence modeled as bi-modal (mainintaing the structure at 50\% and 100\%), the resulting interpretation (i.e., prevalance posterior given generalization) is that either 50\% or 100\% lay eggs.
-This is precisely the bimodal referent-prevalence distribution for \emph{robins lay eggs}, and so the endorsement model still predicts high endorsement.
-The fact that domain restriction enters in both the prevalence prior and the referent prevalence measurements, in effect, cancels one another out and has no effect on the resulting endorsement model predictions.} The prevalence posterior for \enquote{Robins are female} is almost indistinguishable from the prevalence prior, because the prevalence prior has such low variance (almost all animals have female members in exactly the same proportion); the endorsement model then has no basis to prefer silence or the generic statement and the prediction is that the utterance should be neither good nor bad, endorsement around 0.5. \enquote{Mosquitos carry malaria} is an interesting case because the prevalence prior has high variance (i.e., participants are highly uncertain about the prevalence of carrying malaria among categories).
-As a result, the prevalence posterior also has high variance; still, the prevalence posterior is more consistent with the referent prevalence than the prevalence prior, and the endorsement model predicts \enquote{Mosquitos carry malaria} is a good utterance.
+As we see in Figure~\ref{fig:generics-endorsement-figure}B (top right), the uncertain threshold endorsement model explains nearly all of the variance in human endorsements (\(r^2(30) = 0.9978\); MSE = \(0.00035185\)).
+Examining the relevant model components that give rise to these predictions further reveals the intuition for why the model makes the predictions that it does (Figure \ref{fig:generics-endorsement-figure}C).
+Recall the endorsement model's alternative utterance is a null or silent utterance and thus, the prevalence prior distributions are exactly what the interpreter model would believe if the speaker does not produce the generic.
+The endorsement model then decides whether maintaining the listener's prior or updating it with the uncertain threshold semantics would better get the listener to guess the correct prevalence for the category (correct in the mind of the speaker).
+The model rates \enquote{Robins lay eggs} as a good utterance because the prevalence posterior implied by the generalization is similar to the referent prevalence.\footnote{We again note that the empirical prevalence prior for \emph{lays eggs} is tri-model with peaks at 0\%, 50\%, and 100\%.
+As a result, the generic interpretation is bi-modal: the listener is led to believe either 50\% or 100\% of robins lay eggs.
+Interestingly, the endorsement model still makes the correct prediction because the referent-prevalence for laying eggs among robins is also bi-modal (peaks at 50\% and 100\%).
+That is, domain-restriction (resulting in a response of 100\%) seemingly occurs for some participants for \emph{both} the prevalence prior and referent prevalence measurements, and this allows the model to predict correctly that \enquote{Robins lay eggs} is a good generic utterance.} On the other hand, the hypothetical interpretation for \enquote{Robins are female} is almost indistinguishable from the prevalence prior, because the prevalence prior has such low variance (almost all animals have female members in exactly the same proportion); the endorsement model then has no basis to prefer silence or the generic statement and the model predicts that the utterance should be neither good nor bad---endorsement around 0.5---also approximately the proportion of participants who endorse the statement. \enquote{Mosquitos carry malaria} is an interesting case because the prevalence prior has high variance (i.e., participants are highly uncertain about the prevalence of carrying malaria among categories).
+As a result, the generic interpretation also has high variance; still, the generic interpretation is more consistent with the referent prevalence than the prevalence prior, and the endorsement model predicts \enquote{Mosquitos carry malaria} is a good utterance.
 Finally, an utterance with high referent prevalence, such as \enquote{Tigers don't eat people}, is predicted to have low endorsement because the generic would be misleading; even if most tigers don't eat people, saying \enquote{Tigers don't eat people} implies that all don't eat people, which is too strong.